 In a nutshell, iZettle offers:

 - No minimum contract

 - A fixed transaction fee of 1.75% for all card payments

 - There are no fees for refunds

-- There are also no additional charges for cards issued abroad, which is great news when you consider the number of tourists that visit London each year!
+- There are also no additional charges for cards issued abroad – great news when you consider the number of tourists visiting London each year!

 You get more than payments

 iZettle technology has a number of other handy features that may be beneficial to cab drivers.